elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (string) Ethereum address, as a 16-byte hexadecimal string, of the Fee Window that is currently active in the specified Universe.
+* (null|string) Return value cannot be obtained when executed as a transaction because Ethereum nodes [discard](#transaction-return-values) transaction return values.
+However, if `p.tx.send` is set to `false`, this function will return the Ethereum contract address of the Fee Window that is currently active in the specified Universe, as a 16-byte hexadecimal string.

 ### augur.api.Universe.getOrCreateFeeWindowByTimestamp(p)